 The Yinova Center of New York City is one of the largest acupuncture clinics in the country, with 12 full-time acupuncturists.
 All of our acupuncturists are licensed and board certified in acupuncture and Chinese herbal Medicine.
 They specialize in several areas, including acupuncture for fertility, pain, pediatrics, acupuncture for men’s health, cancer care, and much more.

-Our team is made up of some of the most talented acupuncturists in New York.
-All of our practitioners are Senior Practitioners, which means that they have been trained in the Yinova Method and have more than 5 years of clinical experience.
+Our team is made up of some of the most talented acupuncturists in New York and have all been trained in the Yinova Method.

 Dr. Alexandra Garcia